rodocite/rodocite.github.io/_posts/2015-10-12-generatePromise.md

   // Picks a random time between minTime and maxTime var time = Math.floor(Math.random()*((maxTime||1000)-(minTime||1)+1))+(minTime||1);

+  // Creates a new promise.
+If the resolve probability is higher than
-  return new Promise(function(resolve, reject) {
+  // Math.random(), the promise will resolve.
+If not, it will be rejected. return new Promise(function(resolve, reject) {
     if (Math.random() < resolveProbability) {
       setTimeout(function() {